 Many homes make use of outbuildings and storage sheds to store items ranging from lawn equipment to tools and bicycles.
 If the outbuilding is not secured to a cement pad or otherwise properly anchored, it can cause problems on several levels.
-First, smaller, lighter wood or plastic buildings can easily be moved or toppled in high winds.
+First, smaller, lighter wood or plastic buildings (or tiny homes that are not built on a foundation) can easily be moved or toppled in high winds.
 They can break apart and sail into the wind.
 This also can create the secondary problem of turning the contents of the outbuilding into projectiles.
 Watching this take place from the interior of a home while the winds are raging can be frustrating, frightening and concerning.
 There will be little that can be done after the fact.
 Outbuildings need to be prepared for high winds ahead of time.

 Securing any such outbuildings or sheds is critical in areas that experience high winds.
 Anchor systems are available that can be attached to the base of a shed-like structure and be secured to the ground.
 There are also strapping systems that extend from one side of a small building over to the other side — both sides are anchored into the ground.
 The number of straps required will depend on the length of the building.

 If outdoor items like barbecue grills or furniture can't be stored inside of a secured area, make sure they are anchored with a metal cable or chain to a solid structure like a deck or post that is cemented into the ground.

 If you are considering purchasing a storage shed or DIY outbuilding and live in an area that experiences high wind storms, be sure to ask about options that may be available for that particular structure to secure it properly.